 Is Botox® the correct treatment for you?

 Medical Dermatological Treatments which use Botox® is only for use on patients who suffer from migraines on in excess of 15 days per month.
-We ensure that prior to beginning any treatment we discuss with patients the symptoms of their headaches to allow us to choose the best treatment for them – be it the application of Botox® or any other procedure we offer.

 Who Can Administer Botox® for Chronic Migraine?

 The administering of Botox® treatments is restricted to a small number of specialist headache centres.
 However, as time progresses, we expect to see an increased amount of trained specialists who are able to administer the treatment for chronic migraines, including treatment delivered by our specialist injectors at at 23MD.

 If you have been diagnosed with Chronic Migraine and your you feel your treatments are ineffective, please book a consultation to explore if Botox maybe your next option.
 Although we do not administer this treatment, we may refer you to an appropriate specialist.

 Is Botox® For Chronic Migraines available on the NHS?